Pediatric knock knees

 Knock knees occur when a child’s knees are misaligned and turn inward, but the ankles point outward.

-Typically becoming apparent when a child is a toddler (age 1 to 3 years*), knock knees is a medical condition that is also known as a valgus knee or genu valgum.
+Pediatric knock knees - Children's HealthTypically becoming apparent when a child is a toddler (age 1 to 3 years), knock knees is a medical condition that is also known as a valgus knee or genu valgum.
 Girls are more likely to develop knock knees than boys due to their wider hips.

 The abnormal rotation of the knees turning inward can cause stress on the hip and knee joints, which can lead to additional disorders as the child grows, including runner’s knee (where the cartilage under the kneecap weakens and deteriorates).

-What are the signs and symptoms of Pediatric Knock Knees?
+What are the signs and symptoms of pediatric knock knees?

 The main symptom of knock knees is an angled appearance of the knee.
-Other symptoms include:

 • Joint stiffness